Multi-window STFT phase retrieval: lattice uniqueness: Preliminaries on Fock spaces

-satisfies $Bf \in \mathcal{O}(\C)$.
-In fact, the Bargmann transform $B$ is an isomorphism between the Hilbert spaces $L^2(\R)$ and $\mathcal{F}_\pi^2(\C)$ \cite[Theorem 6.8]{zhu:fock}.
-There is an intimate relationship between the STFT with Hermite windows and the Bargmann transform in terms of polyanalytic functions, see for example \cite[Section 3]{abreupolyanalytic}.
-For our purposes two identities will be of great significance: with
+satisfies $Bf \in \mathcal{F}_\pi^2(\C)$.
+In fact, the Bargmann transform $B$ is a unitary map from $L^2(\R)$ onto $\mathcal{F}_\pi^2(\C)$ \cite[Theorem 3.4.3]{Groechenig}.
+There is an intimate relationship between the STFT with Hermite windows and the Bargmann transform.
+For our purposes two identities will be of significance: with

 it holds for all $f\in L^2(\R)$ and for all $z=x+iy$ that